How to Build a Sales Funnel: Stages, Examples, Template

 Think about it:

-Someone who isn’t even aware they have a problem that needs solving yet is going to have very different needs to someone who is well aware they have a problem and is currently weighing their options.
-This also means they’re going to need very different information to encourage them to act.
+Someone who isn’t aware they have a problem yet will have very different needs than someone who has identified their problem and is actively seeking a solution.
+This also means they’ll need very different information to encourage them to act.

 Here’s a step-by-step guide to making sure your sales funnel is set up to perform its best.